learn-co-curriculum/sinatra-nested-forms-readme/README.md

 Thankfully, ERB provides similar syntax.
 It handles that first level of nesting, so instead of having to do `my_hash["student"]={}` we can just go straight into student.
 It assumes the name of your hash is the first key so the resulting erb would be `student["name"]`.

 This makes it easy for us to insert a second nested hash for the student's course.
-Let's go ahead and built out the HTML for this form:
+Let's go ahead and build out the HTML for this form:

 ```html
 <form action="/student" method="post">